The Neighbourhood Ministry Requests Spring and Summer Clothing: the clothing cupboard is almost bare

-PLEASE ONLY DONATE THE ABOVE CLOTHING ITEMS (as well as socks and underwear).
-When we get other clothing donations, we need to donate them elsewhere which creates more work for our volunteers.
+PLEASE ONLY DONATE THE ABOVE CLOTHING ITEMS.
+When we get other clothing donations, we need to donate them elsewhere, which creates more work for our volunteers.

 VOLUNTEER for Westside Anglicans Neighbourhood Ministry!